curtislow777/nerds/README.md

 ##Credits

 Content

-The text for section Y was copied from the Wikipedia article Z
+- The text for all the website pages is done by both Dhilsha and Curtis, while for Homepage and Modules Pages, some informations is taken from Politemall from that certain modules.

 ##Media

-The photos used in this site were obtained from ...
+The pictures from Homepage To SignUp page is from Unsplash and Pexels Website.

-Module images created by us
+The module images is created in illustrator by Curtis.

-flaticon
+The fonts are from Google Fonts Website.

-fontawesome
+The icons are from Font Awesome and Flaticon website.

 ##Acknowledgements

-We received inspiration from the current brightspace platforms and other gamification systems which make used of leaderboards, level and points system such as Kahoot! and others.
+We received inspiration from the current Brightspace platforms and other gamification systems which make used of leaderboards, level and points system such as Kahoot!.